• Skip to main content

 Step 3- Make the roux

 While the onions are cooking, combine the veggie broth with soy sauce, nutritional yeast and miso paste.
-I like to first dissolve the miso paste in 1-2 tablespoon of water so it combines better within the broth.
+I like to first dissolve the miso paste in 1-2 tablespoons of water so it combines better within the broth.
 Set the broth mixture aside.

 Once the onions are all done, then add the garlic and stir while cooking for another minute.